Automated External Defibrillators, CPR and Trauma Kits

 AED Locations - The University of San Francisco has AEDs in the following locations.
-Stop the Bleed kit in marked cabinets.
+Trauma kits are in marked cabinets.

 The San Francisco Department of Emergency Management uses PulsePoint, a mobile phone application designed to support public safety agencies increasing cardiac arrest survival rates through improved bystander performance and active resident support.
 USF AED's are registered with PulsePoint.
 Download the PulsePoint app on your phone so you can locate a registered AED in San Francisco or in other participating communities.